Full Circle (1977 film): Release

-Full Circle premiered at the San Sebastián International Film Festival on 11 September 1977 and at the Avoriaz Film Festival in France in 1978.
-The film opened in London on 4 May 1978 and in Canada on 19 May 1978.
+Full Circle was screened at the Cannes Marché du Film in May 1977 before premiering at the San Sebastián International Film Festival on 11 September 1977 and at the Avoriaz Film Festival in France in 1978.
+The film opened in London on 4 May 1978 and in Canada on 19 May 1978 through Cinema International Corporation, who also represented several American film studios, such as Metro-Goldwyn-Mayer, Paramount, and Universal Pictures.
 The film also received theatrical release in Hong Kong in the fall of 1980.